-- The Hispanic and non-Hispanic students at the HSIs did not differ significantly in the importance assigned to having a role model at their college or in their selection of members of their family, fellow students, well-known people, and members of their community as role models. - Hispanic students in the sample were more likely, with weak effect size, to identify faculty and staff at their college and Hispanic faculty and staff at their college as role models. - Hispanic and non-Hispanic students reported different preferences, at highly significant levels with weak up to strong effects, regarding the characteristics they desire in a role model with "understands my culture" (51.2% vs. 31.3%), "is Hispanic" (28.6% vs. 1.2%), and "speaks Spanish" (21.6% vs. 1.6%) as the items that were the least important to non-Hispanics (see Table 6 for a full listing of percent agreement by ethnicity).
+The Hispanic and non-Hispanic students at the HSIs did not differ significantly in the importance assigned to having a role model at their college or in their selection of members of their family, fellow students, well-known people, and members of their community as role models.

+- Hispanic students in the sample were more likely, with weak effect size, to identify faculty and staff at their college and Hispanic faculty and staff at their college as role models. - Hispanic and non-Hispanic students reported different preferences, at highly significant levels with weak up to strong effects, regarding the characteristics they desire in a role model with "understands my culture" (51.2% vs. 31.3%), "is Hispanic" (28.6% vs. 1.2%), and "speaks Spanish" (21.6% vs. 1.6%) as the items that were the least important to non-Hispanics (see Table 6 for a full listing of percent agreement by ethnicity).

 With the data showing such wide spread and in several cases pronounced differences, the question of why the differences exist arises.
 To consider impact of other factors, the responses of the Hispanic students were disaggregated.
 This was done by gender, age, institution type (two-year and four-year), personal identification with Hispanic culture, identification with STEM, employment status (both employed versus not employed and 20 or fewer vs. 21 or more hours a week), years of school completed, and primary language.
 There were two language classifications, English as the primary language (EPL) or Spanish as the primary language (designated as English as a second language - ESL).
-As a large number of comparisons were made, only the statistically significant findings are reported here.
+Table 3 provides the particulars for each category of disaggregation.
+In this table and those that follow, 4YR stands for four-year institutions and 2YR stands for community colleges.